 Under Executive Order 1-2019, Ulster County purchases 100% of its electricity from renewable sources through a combination of on-site generation, distributed generation, renewable energy certificates and utility green power products.

-Through Executive Order 1-2019, the County is also committed to supplying 100% of its annual building and fleet electricity usage from locally generated renewable energy sources by the year 2030.
+Additionally, through Executive Order 1-2019, the County is committed to supplying 100% of its annual building and fleet electricity usage from locally generated renewable energy sources by the year 2030.
+The County defines "locally generated" as power generated in both the same utility territory and NYISO load zone as the metered point of usage.

 Renewable Power Projects

-In addition to its commitment to operate on 100% renewable energy and expand onsite solar generation, Ulster County also supports the expansion of residential, commercial and municipal renewable energy deployment in the region by:
+In addition to its commitment to operate on 100% renewable electricity and expand local generation, Ulster County also supports the expansion of residential, commercial and municipal renewable energy deployment in the region by:

 - Establishing the Energize NY Finance Program that enables long-term, affordable Property Assessed Clean Energy financing for energy efficiency and renewable energy projects at commercial buildings and not-for-profits.
 Ulster County has programs available to help businesses and nonprofits make energy improvements to buildings that are expected to reduce building energy and maintenance costs and that may ultimately increase their value and appeal.
 With the Energize NY (PACE) Finance Program now part of the County's economic development offerings, commercial and nonprofit building owners can get guidance and low cost, long-term financing for energy improvements such as solar, efficient heating and cooling systems, and smart controls.
 Click here to learn more and get started: http://commercial.energizeny.org/